AppertaFoundation/oe_installer/README.md

 ### Default development tools

-Several additional dev commands have been created for you in /usr/bin, to aid development.
-These can be run from any directory within the VM, but should be run as root (or sudo).
+Several additional terminal commands have been created for you in /usr/bin, to aid development.
+These can be run from any directory within the Vagrant Virtual Machine, but should be run as root (or sudo - e.g., sudo oe-xxxxx).

 + oe-which: tells you the current branch name for each of your code modules
-+ oe-checkout <branch>: will go through each code module and try to checkout the requested branch
++ oe-checkout <branch>: will go through each code module and try to checkout the requested branch or version (e.g., sudo oe-checkout v1.13)
-+ oe-update: will go through each code module and update (i.e. pull the latest) code for each
++ oe-update: will go through each code module and update (i.e. pull the latest) code
-+ oe-reset: will drop the current database and re-install it (also runs oe-migrate to bring the newly installed databas eup to date)
++ oe-reset: will drop the current database and re-install it (also runs oe-migrate to bring the newly installed database up to date)
 + oe-migrate: performs database migrations (normally used after a change to a newer code branch)
-+ oe-fix: fixes some links to yii framework and vendor libraries when switching between pre- and post-1.12 releases
++ oe-fix: fixes some links to yii framework and vendor libraries when switching between pre and post v1.12 releases

-For example, to get the latest build and all database changes, you will need to run oe-update, followed by oe-migrate (or oe-reset); you will also need to remove the contents of the /var/www/openeyes/assets folder to ensure you get the latest .js files and other assets.
+For example, to get the latest build and all database changes, you will need to run: sudo oe-update

 ### Additional development tools